GETTING AWAY SCOT-FREE - But Not From the Church

 Inside, I had a private conversation with God.
 “You know I don’t mean any of this, right?
 Sorry to have to lie.
 I have never needed some old man to speak for me when I need to talk to You, and I never will.
 I have no interest in ever having children—much less a whole brood I can’t stop from being conceived between my legs—and raising them all in this place, but You knew that.
 I have to lie like this because…well…I’d rather tell this lie than be excommunicated and ousted from my family for saying what I really think about all this.
 You understand, right?
 Even though I won’t be a ‘good Catholic girl’ the moment I’m out of my parents house.
 We're all good, right?
 Yeah.
 Cool.
 Thanks.
 Love ya!”

-Of course, I never really had been a good Catholic girl.
+Of course, I never really had been a good Catholic girl after the age of about seven.
 With every year that passed, my disaffection and confusion with religion grew.
 Mom, on the other hand, saw church as an ever-growing devotion, a solution to life’s troubles.

 Everything I stood for.